Dec 21, 2024 • 3 min read

 Locals often use their own boats for inter-island travel, but for tourists, water travel is more useful for getting to the Keys than getting around them.
 The Key West Express catamaran makes the approximately 3.5-hour trip from Fort Myers Beach, on the mainland, to Key West every day throughout the year, and travels from Marco Island (just south of Fort Myers Beach) seasonally.

 Air travelers to the Keys fly into Key West International Airport, located off S Roosevelt Blvd on the east side of Key West island.
 It's linked to major hubs across Florida and the rest of the country.
-Ground transportation from the airport to Key West's Old Town will cost $9-20, depending on whether you take a shuttle or a metered taxi.
+Miami International Airport offers direct flights that take just over an hour.
+Ground transportation from the airport to Key West's Old Town will cost $9-22, depending on whether you take a shuttle or a metered taxi.

 You can, with some grit and creativity, cycle the length of the archipelago via the Florida Keys Overseas Heritage Trail.
 In some places, it's an exceptionally scenic ride, but sections of the trail either cross the main road or share a shoulder with the busiest parts of the highway, which can be pretty jarring.
+If you’re looking for a scenic ride without taking on the entire trek, the Grassy Key Trail is a paved 4.4-mile section that runs through Curry Hammock State Park.
 Within the islands, Key West and its historical Old Town district, with its narrow streets and pretty houses, is by far the loveliest area to cycle around.
+The Key West Cycling Loop is a 10.2-mile trail that circles the perimeter of the island and passes through some of the area’s historic sites and neighborhoods as well as popular landmarks.
+Skipping the rental car in favor of a bicycle is also a great way to experience Key West on a budget.

 Key West Transit operates city routes in Key West, and the Lower Keys Shuttle, linking Key West to Marathon.
-From Marathon, you can hop on the 301 Dade-Monroe Express Bus, which runs from Marathon to the city of Miami.
+From Marathon, you can hop on the 301 Dade-Monroe Express Bus, which runs between Marathon and the city of Miami.
+The trip takes a little over 2 hours.
 Note that while buses are cheap (tickets run from $2 to $4), these are largely commuting services aimed at locals, so don’t expect a luxe door-to-door service.

 If that is what you’re in the market for, consider the Keys Shuttle, a van shuttle that can get travelers from Miami and Fort Lauderdale to Key West and anywhere in-between.
-Both Greyhound and Go Bus run from Miami to Key West; fares vary depending on how far in advance you book but are usually around $25.
+Greyhound runs from Miami to Key West; fares vary depending on how far in advance you book but are usually around $30 each way.

 On the island of Key West, you can both get around and listen to a narrated tour via the retro-cute Old Town Trolley or Conch Tour Train.
-Neither are really efficient ways of getting around, but if you’re traveling with patient kids or want a laid-back introduction to the island, they fit the bill.
+These tram and trolley tours mainly highlight the iconic attractions the southernmost Florida city is known for: key lime pie, the Hemingway house, Duval Street and Mallory Square.
+Neither is a really efficient way of getting around, but if you’re traveling with patient kids or want a laid-back introduction to the island, they fit the bill.

 Accessible transportation in the Florida Keys